top of page

 #4 USe Metrics/Quantitative Results

 We live in a number-driven society.
-From the number of followers, to likes, sales figures, people like to see and evaluate numbers.
-This is particularly important in sales position roles.
-Even if you are not in a metric-driven role such as sales or accounting, you can still create metrics to establish your skillset.
+From the number of followers, to likes, sales figures, hiring managers are interested in measurable numbers as an additional performance evaluation tool.
+This is particularly important in sales roles.
+Even if you are not in a metric-driven role such as sales or accounting, you can still establish metrics to establish your skill set.

 Take a minute to analyze your role to categorize in terms of the following: